 We sent our first disposable camera to an individual in Indonesia.
 The photos we received were so wonderfully unexpected: young people wearing colorful clothing, their environment, their joy.
 It made us realize that we must continue this project.

-That simple concept became a yearly publication that features photography and stories reaching individuals from all around the world that have limited access to visibility.
-The Disposable Magazine team now consists of 7 women.
+That simple concept became a weekly online publication and a seasonally printed magazine that features photography and stories reaching individuals from all around the world that have limited access to visibility.
+The Disposable Magazine team now consists of 4 women.
 We’ve continued to expand over the years by sending more cameras, telling more stories, working to publish smaller themed issues, and creating bridges between us all.